COPD (Chronic Obstructive Pulmonary Disease)

 - elevated jugular venous pulse, and

-- The stages of COPD range from stage I to stage IV.
-As the stage number increases the disease progressively becomes worse; stage IV is also known as "end stage" COPD.
+- The stages of chronic obstructive pulmonary disease range from stage I to stage IV.
+As the stage number increases the disease progressively becomes worse; stage IV is also known as "end stage" chronic obstructive pulmonary disease.

-- Depending upon the stage of COPD, other doctors besides the patient's primary care physician may be involved and may include pulmonologists, lung surgeons, and/or other professionals such as pulmonary rehabilitation specialists and other team members.
+- Depending upon the stage of chronic obstructive pulmonary disease, other doctors besides the patient's primary care physician may be involved and may include pulmonologists, lung surgeons, and/or other professionals such as pulmonary rehabilitation specialists and other team members.

 - Individuals should contact their doctors about COPD if they experience any of the signs or symptoms of COPD.

-- COPD is diagnosed by patient's breathing history and exposure to cigarette smoking or other agents.
+- The diagnosis of this health condition is by taking the patient's breathing history and exposure to irritants such as cigarette smoking or other agents.
 A pulmonologist usually determines the stage of COPD by their FEV1 level.

-- The treatment for COPD includes avoidance of any of the likely causes such as cigarette smoke or toxic fumes and by medications or, in a small number of patients, lung surgery or lung transplant.
+- The treatment for this health condition includes avoiding any of the risks and causes of COPD such as cigarette smoke or toxic fumes, medications, or in a small number of patients, lung surgery or lung transplant.

-- Individuals with COPD should contact their health-care professional before treating themselves with home remedies (for example, vitamins, antioxidants, omega-3 fatty acids).
+- Individuals with this health condition should contact their health-care professional before treating themselves with home remedies (for example, vitamins, antioxidants, omega-3 fatty acids).

 - Medical treatments for COPD include medications to stop smoking, various bronchodilators, anticholinergics, steroids, and enzyme inhibitors.

-- Other therapies for COPD may include antibiotics, mucolytic agents, oxygen, endurance exercises, and yoga.
+- Other therapies for this health condition may include antibiotics, mucolytic agents, oxygen, endurance exercises, and yoga.

 - Surgery for COPD may include bullectomy, lung volume reduction or lung transplant.

-- Prevention or risk lowering for COPD includes avoidance of causes (smoking, for example) or vaccines that protect the lungs from infection (for example, the flu and pneumococcal vaccines).
+- Prevention or lowering the risk factors for chronic obstructive pulmonary disease includes avoiding the causes and irritants (for example, smoking) or vaccines that protect the lungs from infection (for example, the flu and pneumococcal vaccines).

-- The prognosis and life expectancy for individuals with COPD ranges from good to poor, depending on the person's COPD stage, with a decreasing outlook as the stages progress toward stage IV.
+- The prognosis and life expectancy for individuals with chronic obstructive pulmonary disease ranges from good to poor, depending on the person's COPD stage, with a decreasing outlook as the stages progress toward stage IV.